hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 ***Sample Code***: *Please see our [sample application](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-security) for Spring Security Support.*
 <br><br/>

-If Spring based security is used for application, you should use `com.hazelcast.web.spring.SpringAwareWebFilter` instead of `com.hazelcast.web.WebFilter` in your filter definition.
+If Spring based security is used for your application, you should use `com.hazelcast.web.spring.SpringAwareWebFilter` instead of `com.hazelcast.web.WebFilter` in your filter definition.

 ```xml
 ...